auremoser/mozsci/log/worklog.md

 * fellows focus [sessions](https://public.etherpad-mozilla.org/p/2017-fellows-offboarding#lineNumber=280)
 * sent invites to Jeremiah and others
 * sent materials to data detox doctors for BPL event
+* sent out announcement to brooklyn @ for data detox day
+* met with hana about the demo next week for Hive
+* sent message to Chrystian, Meghan, Chris about Data Detox Day

 Re-add to next community call:
 F1000 -